rubocop/rubocop/manual/cops_naming.md

 directive.
 It can be configured to allow for memoized instance variables prefixed with an underscore.
-Prefixing ivars with an underscore is a convention that is used to implicitly indicate that an ivar should not be set or referencd outside of the memoization method.
+Prefixing ivars with an underscore is a convention that is used to implicitly indicate that an ivar should not be set or referenced outside of the memoization method.

 ### Examples